-Teaching-Learning strategies for this course consist of lectures and interactive classroom discussions well as paper-and-pencil exercises.
+Teaching-Learning strategies for this course consist of lectures and interactive classroom discussions as well as paper-and-pencil exercises.
 The lecture materials cover the analysis of high frequency response of common-emitter amplifiers, design of multistage amplifiers, concept of feedback amplifiers, construction of oscillators, theory and applications of operational amplifiers, design of active filters, working principle and construction of optoelectronic devices, and fabrication of semiconductor devices with the aid of multimedia presentations and online resources.
-The paper-and-pencil exercises include classworks for problem-based learning and homework assignments for open-ended problem solving.
+The paper-and-pencil exercises include class works for problem-based learning and homework assignments for open-ended problem solving.

 Students will be assessed on basis of their overall performance in the final examination, class tests/assignments, and class attendance/participation.
-Final grade will be evaluated based on:
+Final numeric reward will be the compilation of: